Maui for Millennials

 Haleakala Maui conquered!

-For decades, Maui—the second largest island in the Hawaiian archipelago—was almost exclusively seen as the pinnacle of beachy retreats.
+For decades, Maui—the second-largest island in the Hawaiian archipelago—was almost exclusively seen as the pinnacle of beachy retreats.
 While this may be true—more on that later—the Valley Isle is also home to some of the most splendid sand-free pursuits on the planet.

 Chief among them is the mammoth mountain you’ll see minutes after stepping off your plane.
 Known by a number of names, from House of the Sun to Realm of the Gods, Haleakala forms the eastern half of the island and soars to 10,023 feet into the sky.
 Visiting its acme provides phenomenal views—and takes you as close to heaven, however you might define it, as possible.